zjwilliams20/ur3_project/README.md

 - Zach Williams

 ### Installation Instructions:
+- Clone github project into the catkin workspace source folder
 - Run `source install.bash` script to install the necessary submodules.
 - To reinstall the submodules for whatever reason, run `source install.bash -r`.
+- 'lab2pkg_py' needs to be in the source of the workspace as well and after run 'catkin_make'.

 ### Execution Instructions:
 - Source the respective workspace's `setup.bash` before running `ros` commands.